amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 - In step (3), we placed the hairline on $C$ scale's $3$.
 This mechanically marked out the length $[1, 2]_D + [1, 3]_C$ on the logarithmic $D$ scale, which is mathematically equivalent to computing $log(2) + log(3)$.
 - Then, in step (4), we read the result $6$ on the $D$ scale under the hairline.
 This is a mathematical equivalent of computing $log^{-1}[log(2) + log(3)] = 2 × 3 = 6$.

-[$2 × 3$ photo]

 To compute $2 ÷ 3$, we manipulate the slide rule as follows:

-1. ***D***—Place the hairline on the *dividend* $2$ on the $D$ scale.
+1. $D$—Place the hairline on the *dividend* $2$ on the $D$ scale.
 This computes $log(2)$.
-2. ***C***—Slide under the hairline the *divisor* $3$ on the $C$ scale.
+2. $C$—Slide under the hairline the *divisor* $3$ on the $C$ scale.
-3. ***C***—Place the hairline on the right-hand $1$ on the $C$ scale.
+3. $C$—Place the hairline on the right-hand $1$ on the $C$ scale.
 This computes $log(2) - log(3)$.
-4. ***D***—Read under the hairline the *quotient* $667$ on the $D$ scale, which is interpreted to be $0.667$, as will be explained below.
+4. $D$—Read under the hairline the *quotient* $667$ on the $D$ scale, which is interpreted to be $0.667$, as will be explained below.
 This computes $log^{-1}[log(2) - log(3)] = 2 ÷ 3 = 0.667$.

 [$2 ÷ 3$ photo]

+Multiplication and division operations start and end with the cursor hairline on the $D$ scale.
 Skilled users frequently skipped the initial cursor setting when multiplying and the final cursor setting when dividing, opting instead to use the either end of the $C$ scale as the substitute hairline.
 By the way, the slide rule is always operated using both hands.
 To make fine adjustments of the slider, one uses the index fingers of both hands, one finger pushing and the other opposing.
 The bottom end of the cursor glides along the bottom of the lower frame, and there is a tension spring between the top end of the cursor and the top of the upper frame.
 This spring stabilises the cursor against the frame.
 To make fine adjustments of the cursor, one uses the thumbs of both hands against the bottom of the cursor.
 But when using the back side of a duplex straight rule, the cursor had to be fine adjusted using the index fingers, since the flat bottom of the cursor has now flipped to the top.

 After the invention of the slide rule's logarithmic scale and its basic mechanisms in the early 17th century, other scales were added to the device in quick succession.
 Slide rules steadily grew larger and more complex over the centuries.

 ## *accuracy and precision*

 In slide rule parlance, *accuracy* refers to how consistently the device operates—that is, how well it was manufactured and how finely it was calibrated.
-And *precision* means how many significant digits the user can reliably read off the scale.
+And *precision* means how many significant figures the user can reliably read off the scale.

 ***accuracy***—More expensive, professional-grade slide rules were made exceedingly well, but they all allow the user to calibrate the device.
-Even a well-made slide rule, like the Keuffel & Esser (K&E) 4081-3 Log Log Duplex Decitrig slide rule, shown below, can go out of alignment if mistreated, say by exposing it to shock, heat, or cold.
-And prolonged exposure to moisture can warp a wood slide rule, like the 4081, thereby damaging it, permanently.
+Even a well-made slide rule, like the K&E 4081-3 Log Log Duplex Decitrig slide rule, shown below, can go out of alignment if mistreated, say by exposing it to shock, heat, or cold.
+And prolonged exposure to moisture can warp a wood slide rule, like the K&E 4081-3, thereby damaging it, permanently.
 I describe the recalibration procedure in the maintenance section, below.
 By the way, the term "Decitrig" was K&E's trade name for its slide rules that used decimal degrees, instead of minutes and seconds.
 Engineers prefer using the more convenient decimal notation.
-And the 4081-3 was perhaps the most popular engineering slide rule in the US.
+And the K&E 4081-3 was perhaps the most popular engineering slide rule in the US.

 [K&E 4081-3 Log Log Duplex Decitrig]